 Since liquid doesn’t cook out and evaporate in a pressure cooker like it does on stove-top, more liquid remains in the chili.
 I actually don’t mind our chili to be a little soupier but I do add less liquid when I make it in a pressure cooker.

-Prep your ingredients first by dicing onion, bell peppers, jalapeno pepper, and tomatoes.
+Prepare.
+Prep your ingredients first by dicing the onion, bell peppers, jalapeno pepper, and tomatoes.
 Open all the cans and drain off bean liquid.
-Peel garlic.
+Peel the garlic.

-Set Instant Pot to “Saute” setting and give it a couple of minutes to warm up.
-Add some oil to the pot and saute onions and bell peppers until softened.
+Sauté the veggies.
+Set Instant Pot to “sauté” setting and give it a couple of minutes to warm up.
+Add some oil to the pot and sauté onions and bell peppers until softened.
+(1, 2)

+Add garlic, tomatoes and jalapeños.
 Smash and mince garlic and add it to the pot as well.
-Let it saute until fragrant and then, add tomatoes and jalapeno.
-Stir everything and let it saute for a few minutes.
+Let it sauté until fragrant and add tomatoes and jalapeno.
+Stir everything and let it sauté for a few minutes.
+(3)

+Add the beef.
 Add ground beef to the pot, break it apart and let it cook for a couple of minutes.
-Stir well and try to break up all the lumps at it’s sauteing.
+Stir well and try to break up all the lumps at it’s sautéing.
+(4)

-Once ground beef is mostly browned, add beans, canned tomatoes, tomato sauce, beef stock, and all the seasoning.
+Add the remaining ingredients.
+Once ground beef is mostly browned, add beans, canned tomatoes, tomato sauce, beef stock, and all of the seasonings.
 Stir everything very well.
+(5, 6)

+Pressure cook the chili.
 Close the lid and latch it.
-Make sure to turn the valve to “seal” and set pressure cooker to “Beans/Chili.”
+Make sure to turn the valve to “seal” and set pressure cooker to “beans/chili.”
 If your pressure cooker does not have that setting, set it to cook on high pressure for 30 minutes.

 Some pressure cookers have many preset cook time settings.
 Those may include buttons like “soup/broth,” “meat/stew,” “bean/chili,” and many others.
 These settings are recommended times and level of pressure for cooking different types of food.